Thermoplasma

-In taxonomy, Thermoplasma is a genus of the Thermoplasmataceae.

-Thermoplasma is a genus of archaea.
-It belongs to the Thermoplasmata, which thrive in acidic and high-temperature environments.
+Thermoplasma is a genus of archaeans.
+It belongs to the class Thermoplasmata, which thrive in acidic and high-temperature environments.
 Thermoplasma are facultative anaerobes and respire using sulfur and organic carbon.
 They do not contain a cell wall but instead contain a unique membrane composed mainly of a tetraether lipoglycan containing atypical archaeal tetraether lipid attached to a glucose- and mannose-containing oligosaccharide.
 This lipoglycan is presumably responsible for the acid and thermal stability of the Thermoplasma membrane.